 Three things make LCN Legal unique

-We are the leading experts in intercompany agreements.
+We are the leading experts in ICAs.
 Our book ‘Intercompany Agreements for Transfer Pricing Compliance – A Practical Guide’ is the definitive work on the subject.
-Our online course on ICAs is recognised by the UK’s Chartered Institute of Tax, and by various other associations and organisations in other countries.

-We have a global and cross-functional perspective.
-Around the world, large corporates and leading transfer pricing professionals choose us because we offer a unique skill set: we are commercial lawyers with an understanding of transfer pricing.
+We bring a global and cross-functional perspective.
+Around the world, large corporates and leading TP professionals choose us because we offer a unique skill set: we are corporate and commercial lawyers with an understanding of TP.
 This allows us to take a cross-functional approach to designing and implementing ICAs.
-We liaise with all the stakeholders involved (not just in tax) to ensure that the agreements support all of the group’s objectives.
+We liaise with all the stakeholders involved (not just in tax) to ensure that the ICAs support all of the group’s objectives.

-We offer ongoing support and training to maintain audit-readiness.
-We focus on the end result that corporates need: a comprehensive central archive of signed intercompany agreements, which is aligned with TP policies and kept up-to-date.
-This enables them to respond quickly and effectively to tax audits, and reduces the risks of protracted investigations, adverse TP adjustments and double taxation.
+We provide ongoing support to maintain audit-readiness.
+We focus on the end result that corporates need: a comprehensive central archive of signed ICAs, which is aligned with TP policies and kept up-to-date.
+This enables our clients to respond quickly and effectively to tax audits, and reduces the risks of protracted investigations, adverse TP adjustments and double taxation.